 Forex charts are graphical representations of the relative values of various currency pairs.
 Charts come in three types: line, bar and candlestick charts, and they all tell their own stories.
 Staying on top of the chart-game is essential for every trader, given the fast-moving nature of the forex business.
-A proper forex portal will always provide up-to-date forex charts with technical indicators as well as technical analysis of the featured markets.
+A proper forex portal will always provide up-to-date fx charts with technical indicators as well as technical analysis of the featured markets.
 If you are looking for even more up-to-date information and news then you should be using a squawk service.
-Below you will see three of the most common pairs; EURUSD, GBPUSD and BTCUSD, please click on the charts to modify the view of each chart.
+Below you will see three of the most common pairs; EURUSD, GBPUSD and BTCUSD, please click on the live charts to modify the view of each fx chart.
 Further below you have a wide range of clickable pairs where you will get a specific page for that currency pair with live exchange rates as well as the latest analyses on that specific pair.

 The EUR/USD chart represents the amount of USD needed to purchase one EUR, the GBP/USD chart represents the amount of US dollar needed to purchase one British Pound and the last chart, the BTC/USD, represents the amount of US dollar needed to purchase one bitcoin.
-Click on any currency pair above and you will get a specific page with a chart of that pair where you can play around with time periods, indicators and more in real time.
+Click on any currency pair above and you will get a specific page with an fx live chart of that pair where you can play around with time periods, indicators and more in real time.
 Enjoy.

 The Euro (EUR)